visit-dav/visit/src/doc/cli_manual/functions.rst

   Lineout(keywordarg1=arg1, keywrdarg2=arg2,...,keywordargn=argn ) -> integer

+start : tuple of doubles
+    A 2 or 3 item tuple containing the coordinates of the starting point. keyword arg - start_point

+end : tuple of doubles
+    A 2 or 3 item tuple containing the coordinates of the end point. keyword arg - end_point

+variables : tuple of strings
+    A tuple of strings containing the names of the variables for which lineouts should be created.
+    keyword arg - vars

+samples : integer
+    An integer value containing the number of sample points along the lineout. keyword arg - num_samples
+    keyword arg - use_sampling

 return type : CLI_return_t
     The Lineout function returns 1 on success and 0 on failure.